 The Debug viewlet supports interactive debugging of applications.

-Finally, Code’s editor has a ton of great features.
-You’ll notice unused using statements are underlined and can be removed automatically by using command. when the lightbulb icon appears.
+when the lightbulb icon appears.
 Classes and methods also display how many references there are in the project to them.
-If you’re coming from Visual Studio, Code includes many of the same keyboard shortcuts, such as commandkc to comment a block of code, and commandku to uncomment.
+If you’re coming from Visual Studio, Code includes many of the same keyboard shortcuts, such as commandkc

 The sample is configured to use Kestrel for the web server.
 You can see it configured in the project.json file, where it is specified as a dependency.

-• To stop the web server enter Ctrl+C.
+- To stop the web server enter

 Once you’ve developed your application, you can easily use the Git integration built into Visual Studio Code to push updates to production, hosted on Microsoft Azure.